erikeldridge/erikeldridge.github.com/_posts/2017-08-13-praise-for-the-humble-bus.md

 ## Solution

 In this context, I've developed deep appreciation for the simple pubsub pattern, and the notion of an "event bus" through which published events flow to subscribers.
+Although busses and logs (and indices) frequently appear together, the bus seems most primitive.

 This pattern is nothing new, but here's a simplistic implementation I find easy to reason about: